 Tugging at toys can quickly turn into nipping at you.
 Whether it’s your hands, feet or loose clothing.
 Over excited dogs bite, grab and tear at anything within their reach.

 Although it’s not a sign of aggression in that context, they might also growl at you.
 Puppies especially will growl and even snarl when over excited.
-Bearing their teeth in what seems a rather ferocious manner!
+Baring their teeth in what seems a rather ferocious manner!

 Your normally well mannered Labradoodle will lose all sense of decorum when they are worked up.
 Snatching toys or food out of your hands is much more likely to happen at this time.